 What’s special about the combination of erythromycin and zinc?
 Erythromycin sometimes can cause redness, irritation, and drying of the skin.
 Zinc reduces these side effects.
 Erythromycin can kill acne bacteria without zinc, and zinc can clear up acne inflammation without erythromycin, but the combination of the two ingredients works even better.

 If you live in the United States, Canada, or Europe, you will need a prescription to get Zineryt, but your health insurance will pay for it, or, if you live in the USA, you may be able to get the product for just $4 a month even without insurance.
 It’s a very inexpensive treatment, but you should not use it for more than 90 days before you start using another treatment.

 It’s also important to keep in mind that killing acne bacteria is just part of getting rid of acne.
 Antibiotics and zinc don’t do anything for non-inflammatory acne blemishes such as whiteheads and blackheads.
-To keep these kinds of blemishes under control, you need a complete skin care system such as Exposed Skin Care.
+To keep these kinds of blemishes under control, you need a complete skin care system.

 As we’ve said, we recommend an easy-to-follow routine that is proven to treat acne and help improve the quality of your skin at the same time.
 For us, our top-reviewed product line is Exposed Skin Care.